 Pill imprint W W 771 has been identified as Isosorbide dinitrate 10 mg.

-Isosorbide dinitrate is used in the treatment of angina; esophageal spasm; angina pectoris prophylaxis; heart failure; pulmonary hypertension and belongs to the drug class antianginal agents.
+Isosorbide dinitrate is used in the treatment of angina; heart failure; pulmonary hypertension; angina pectoris prophylaxis; esophageal spasm and belongs to the drug class antianginal agents.
 Risk cannot be ruled out during pregnancy.
-Isosorbide dinitrate 10 mg is not subject to the Controlled Substances Act.
+Isosorbide dinitrate 10 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 10 mg

 - Prescription only

 - Isosorbide dinitrate extended-release

 - Isosorbide dinitrate extended-release capsules